jl-inspera/weather/README.md

 # Weather Server

 Java based RESTful API service for weather forecasts of upcoming events.
-An event has location as a latitude, longitude, start time and end time value.
+An event has location as a latitude and longitude.
+An event takes place between start time and end time.
 Latitude and Longitude are floating point values.
 Start and end time are UTC timestamps.

 The server shows, for any event that starts in the next 7 day:
 - air temperature, in Celsius